rn00m/owddm-blog-portfolio/README.md

-# Astro, HyGraph, Tailwind CSS Blog-Portfolio
+# 🚀 Astro, Hygraph, Tailwind CSS Blog-Portfolio

-## If you spot any errors or it could be done better, please do let me know!
+## 👀 A little bit about the project!
+- This is a project I created from scratch for a presentation at OWDDM (Osaka Web Designers & Web Developers Meetup).
+It is not a complete or a beautiful project, because it will be up to you to that! ("evil" laughter) This was just a starter to introduce Astro and how it could be used as a headless CMS, in this case Hygraph was used.
+There was no special reason for doing so, was just reading articles on the internet and they were featured in one.

+## 👀 OWDDM/KWDDM
+If you are living in Osaka or around, or you are just passing through or want to give a presentation feel free to visit us!
+About OWDDM and KWDDM are volunteer non-profit groups that organizes Meetups in Kansai.
+We try to have 1 meetup per month and Region with one or two presenters talking about a topic related to either making things in the Web.

+## 👀 This project is meant to be kept simple.

-## Features
+## Features?
 - Simple starter project
 - No complexed coding, pretty straighforward for starters.
 - [NPM] Tailwind CSS for styling
 - [NPM] Astro-icon for easy access and use of "https://iconify.design" icons.
 - [NPM] tw-neumorphism for some shadow and highlighting of cards
-- 🌙 Dark mode
+- 🌙 Dark/Light mode
 - 📱 Responsive (layout, images, Tailwind Typography (prose))
 - ♿ Accessible (as measured by https://web.dev/measure/)
 - 🔎 SEO-enabled (as measured by https://web.dev/measure/)
 - Lighthouse score 99/100 (Chrome Lighthouse)
 - 🔗 Open Graph tags for social media sharing
-- Making use of .env (security wise)
+- Making use of .env
 - [NPM] Astro/Sitemap with automatic robots.txt
 - API connection with HyGraph

 When the project is downloaded and opened in example VS Code, open a terminal and start with below command, see all commands further down:

 ```sh
 npm install
 ```

-> 🧑‍🚀 **Seasoned astronaut?** Delete this file.
-Have fun!

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files (only mentioned a few, too much, but you get the idea lol.. ):
+Inside of this Astro project, you'll see the following folders and files (only mentioned a few, too much, am too lazy, no time, but you get the idea):

 ```text
 /